omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 #### Procedure:

 • Ensuring Data Type Consistency:
-The property column in events_items and the categoryid column in categorytree were converted to character type to prevent mismatches.
+The property column in events_items and the categoryid column in category_tree were converted to character type to prevent mismatches.

 • Merging the Datasets:
 A left join was executed, matching the property column from events_items with the categoryid column from categorytree to form a merged_df.
 This operation retains all records in events_items and adds category details where available.